The Secret Life of Bees (novel): Plot

 In the fictitious town of Sylvan, South Carolina, in 1964, 14-year-old Lily Melissa Owens lives with her abusive father, T. Ray, and her African-American maid, Rosaleen.
 Much of Lily's life has been shaped around the blurred memory of the afternoon her mother was killed.
 Every night, bees fly into her bedroom.
-Then, after Rosaleen is arrested for pouring her bottle of "snuff juice" on three white men, Lily breaks her out of the hospital, and they decide to leave town.
+After Rosaleen is arrested for pouring her bottle of "snuff juice" on three white men, Lily breaks her out of the hospital, and they decide to leave town.
 The two begin hitch-hiking toward Tiburon, South Carolina, a place written on the back of an image of the Virgin Mary known as the "Black Madonna", which Deborah, Lily's mother, had owned.
-They spend a night in the woods with little food and little hope before reaching Tiburon.
-There, they buy lunch at a general store, and Lily recognizes a picture of the same "Black Mary", but on the side of a jar of honey.
+In Tiburon, they buy lunch at a general store, and Lily recognizes a picture of the same "Black Mary", but on the side of a jar of honey.
 Rosaleen and Lily receive directions to the origin of the honey, the Boatwright residence.
-They are introduced to the Boatwright sisters, the makers of the honey: August, May, and June, who are all black.
+They are introduced to the Boatwright sisters: August, May, and June, who are all black beekeepers.
 When Lily meets the sisters, she makes up a story about being an orphan.
-Believing Lily's story, August, June, and May invite Lily and Rosaleen to stay with them.
+Believing Lily's story, they invite Lily and Rosaleen to stay with them.

-They learn the ways of the Boatwrights, as well as the ways of beekeeping.
 With a new home and a new family for the time being, Lily learns more about the Black Madonna honey that the sisters make.
 She begins working as August's beekeeping apprentice to repay her for her kindness, while Rosaleen works around the house.
 Lily finds out that May had a twin sister, April, who died by suicide with their father's shotgun when they were younger.
-She watches June's ongoing flirtations with, and refusals of marriage to, her boyfriend Neil.
+She watches June, who flirts with, but refuses to marry, her boyfriend Neil.
 Lily and Rosaleen also get to see the sisters' religious ceremonies.
 The sisters hold service at their house, which they call "the Daughters of Mary."
-They keep a statue of the "Black Mary", or "Our Lady of Chains", which was actually a figurehead from the bow of an ancient ship, and August tells the story of how a man by the name of Obadiah, who was enslaved, found this figure.
+They keep a statue of the "Black Mary", or "Our Lady of Chains", a figurehead from the bow of an ancient ship, and August tells the story of how an enslaved man by the name of Obadiah found this figure.
 The enslaved men and women thought that God had answered their prayers asking for rescue, and "to send them consolation" and "to send them freedom".
-It gave them hope, and the figure had been passed down for generations.
+It gave them hope, and the figure has been passed down for generations.